falcosecurity/falcosidekick/README.md

   (default: false)
-- **CUSTOMFIELDS** : a list of comma separated custom fields to add to falco events, syntax is "key:value,key:value" **MUTUALTLSFILESPATH**: path which will be used to stored certs and key for mutual tls authentication
+- **CUSTOMFIELDS** : a list of comma separated custom fields to add to falco events, syntax is "key:value,key:value" **MUTUALTLSFILESPATH**: path which will be used to stored certs and key for mutual tls authentication (default: "/etc/certs")
 - **SLACK_WEBHOOKURL** : Slack Webhook URL (ex:
   https://hooks.slack.com/services/XXXX/YYYY/ZZZZ), if not `empty`, Slack output is _enabled_